dmidlo/histdata.com-tools/README.md

 - ascii is the only format accepted for influxdb import.
 - all histdata.com datetime data is in EST (Eastern Standard Time) with no adjustments for daylight savings.
-- Influxdb does not adjust for timezone and all datetime data is recorded as UTC epoch timestamps (nano-seconds since midnight 00:00, January, 1st, 1970)
+- InfluxDB does not attach a display timezone; all datetime data is written as UTC epoch timestamps with millisecond precision.
 - this tool converts histdata.com ESTnoDST to UTC Epoch milli-second timestamps as part of the import-to-influx process
+- `-z/--timezone` never changes Influx timestamps.
+Select a display timezone in the Influx query or UI instead.
 - enriched ASCII tick `.data` columns are projected onto the same tick point: observed quote fields, quality issue flags, quality/classification codes, training controls, and populated synthetic fields when present.
 Duplicate